magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage-image-resize.md

   - System
 ---

-Magento supports image resizing on the application side by default.
-With the Remote Storage module enabled, you can offload image resizing to the server side using Nginx, which is a simple and efficient way to save disk resources and optimize disk usage.
+By default, Magento supports image resizing on the application side.
+However, by enabling the Remote Storage module, you can use Nginx to offload image resizing to the server side, where you can save disk resources and optimize disk usage.

-The following diagram shows the process to store an image using Nginx, and whether the image requires resizing before it is stored in the cache.
-The resizing is determined by the parameters included in the URL, such as height and width.
+The following diagram shows how Nginx retrieves, resizes, and stores images in the cache.
+Resizing is determined by the parameters included in the URL, such as height and width.

 ![image resize]

 ## Configure URL format in Magento

-To perform an image resizing on the server side, you must configure Magento to provide the height and width arguments and a link to the image.
+To resize images on the server side, you must configure Magento to provide arguments for the height, width, and location (URL) of the image.

 {:.procedure}
 To configure Magento for server-side image resizing: